Complex QA and language models hybrid architectures, Survey: Evaluating: metrics, cost functions, datasets

 \section{Evaluating: metrics, cost functions, datasets}

 The performance of language models on question answering can vary greatly depending on factors such as the domain, question complexity, necessary subtasks, bias, fairness, toxicity, and human expectations.
-A large language model may perform well overall but struggle with some type of questions (see table "[HELM] SOTA QA multi-metrics(\ref{SOTA QA multi-metrics})" and "[BIG] QA complex QA tasks benchmark(\ref{Table [BIG] QA complex QA})" or areas of evaluation, while a model that is specialized for certain questions or domains may perform poorly on more general tasks.
+A large language model may perform well overall but struggle with some type of questions, or areas of evaluation, while a model that is specialized for certain questions or domains may perform poorly on more general tasks.

+To orient readers across the most relevant living and frozen evaluations used in complex QA, \autoref{tab:cqa-eval-stack} consolidates widely used suites, what they measure, and their headline metrics.

 The following section will examine different metrics and datasets used for evaluating and training these models.